lukywong/naptcha/README.md

 # Introduction
-A simple captcha for Node.js.
+A simple captcha for Node.js, support node 0.10.x, 0.12.x and 4.x.

 # Installation